javgh/bridgewalker/doc/api.md

-The field `type` accepts the same options, as the quote request command (see above) and the `amount` field is interpreted accordingly (either as a Bitcoin amount or a Euro amount).
+The field `type` accepts the same options, as the quote request command (see above) and the `amount` field is interpreted accordingly (either as a Bitcoin amount or a euro amount).

 Reply in case of success: